isc-projects/kea/doc/sphinx/arm/hooks-subnet-cmds.rst

        }
    }

+The command updates subnet "2001:db8:1::/64" with id 243 by changing the valid lifetime, adding or changing the subnet level option 23 ("dns-servers"), by adding or changing the pool "2001:db8:1::1-2001:db8:1::10", by adding or changing the pool level option 31 ("sntp-servers"), by adding or changing the pd-pool "2001:db8:2::" with prefix-len 48 and by adding or changing the pd-pool level option 22 ("sip-server-addr").

 .. _command-subnet4-delta-del:

 The ``subnet4-delta-del`` Command
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This command is used to update (overwrite) parts of a single subnet in the
+This command is used to update by removing parts of a single subnet in the
 existing server configuration.
 This operation has no impact on other subnets.
 The subnet identifier is used to identify the subnet to update; it must be
 specified and must be unique among all subnets.
-The subnet prefix should
+The subnet prefix should not be
-not be updated.
+updated.

 The subnet information within this command has the same structure as the
 subnet information in the server configuration file, with the exception
 that static host reservations cannot be specified within
 ``subnet4-delta-del``.
-The commands described in :ref:`hooks-host-cmds` should be used
+The commands described in :ref:`hooks-host-cmds` should
-to update, remove, and modify static reservations.
+be used to update, remove, and modify static reservations.

 The command is flexible and can delete the part of the subnet by either
 specifying the entire object that needs to be deleted, or just the keys